finesaaa/finesaaa/README.md

 ### Hi, I'm Fiqey 👋

+- 🔭 Informatics graduate with a strong foundation in computer science and a passion for innovation.
+- 🌱 Currently diving deep into **AI for Healthcare and Biomedicine**, exploring cutting-edge solutions for real-world challenges.
+- ⚡ Programming Languages: Python, R, C++, Java.
+- 📫 Feel free to reach out: indriatifiqey16@gmail.com.

 <!--
 **finesaaa/finesaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.